s0gray/CryptOne/README.md

-Can generate raw key, password protected key ( XOR with SHA256(password) ) Can encrypt/deecrypt files with plain or encrypted keys.
+Can generate raw key, password protected key ( XOR with SHA256(password) )

+Can encrypt / decrypt files with plain or encrypted keys.